iamayan17/netflix-clone/README.md

 1. Launch an Amazon EC2 instance.
 2. Install and configure Apache HTTP Server (httpd).
-3. Upload `index.html` to the Apache web root.
+3. Upload the `index.html` file to the Apache web root directory.
 4. Create an Amazon S3 bucket.
-5. Upload the video files to Amazon S3.
+5. Upload the required video files to Amazon S3.
 6. Configure bucket permissions and CORS.
-7. Update the S3 video URLs in `index.html`.
+7. Update the S3 video URLs inside `index.html`.
-8. Access the application using the EC2 Public IP.
+8. Access the application using the EC2 Public IP address.
-9. Stream or download videos directly from the web application.
+9. Stream or download videos directly from the application.

 ---